antonioortegajr/marvel-get-calls/README.md

 Perl

-These calls do not include any eexception handling.
+These calls do not include any exception handling.